nateberkopec/dotcom/_posts/2019-12-26-year-in-review.md

 So, I'll start with the big bang, the thing I'm most proud of.
 My freelancing - a combination of book sales, client work, and workshops - doubled in top-line revenue this year.
 Expenses were a lot higher too, but I'm still taking home a lot more than I was last year.

 Despite being in the self-employed business for almost 5 years now, this is probably the first year in which I made as much or more money than I would have at a corporate job.
 Still, I wouldn't trade the autonomy I've gained for anything.
-Making money on your own terms is really the ultimate luxuty good.
+Making money on your own terms is really the ultimate luxury good.

 Most of the growth this year came from my workshop business - both public and corporate.
 I booked a lot more on-site corporate workshops, and did a tour of more than a dozen cities this summer in the USA.